nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Examples**:

 - `team delete 1`

-  The above command deletes team number 1 in the list of teams.
+  - The above command deletes team number 1 in the list of teams.

-### Removing contacts from group: `team remove`
+### Removing contacts from team: `team remove`

 Removes the contact from the current group by their currently specified `INDEX` as shown in the application window.